adshares/aduser/docs/source/index.rst

 What is AdUser?
 ---------------

 AdUser is an element in Adshares network.
-It provides consumer information to the network, through AdServer.
-Two most important consumer information are:
+It provides information about consumers and sites to the ad network, through AdServer.
+Three most important consumer information are:

     * human score - likelihood of this user being a real human and not a bot
-    * keywords - set of keywords describing the consumer, eg. age, country and interests.
+    * consumer keywords - set of keywords describing the consumer, eg. age, country and interests.
+    * site keywords - set of keywords describing the site, eg. cars, sports.

 Deployment
 ==========